 This Article is written to introduce ways to protect surfers from the burning sun.
-Surfing is one of those sports – where sun exposure to the skin is extremely severe – so a great precaution must be taken to protect our largest organ – the skin.
+Surfing is one of those sports – where sun exposure to the skin is exceptionally severe – so a great precaution must be taken to protect our largest organ – the skin.

 Sand and Water reflect UV rays and increase exposure.

 A cloudy summer day can mislead people thinking that the sun is not damaging their skin and might even drop the idea of applying sunscreen.
-The fact is, that UV rays penetrate easily through the clouds.
+The fact is that UV rays penetrate easily through the clouds.
 Also through your polyester clothing – so it’s better to be safe and sorry.
 I have listed a few products that not only protect your skin but also smell good.